kubernetes/kubernetes/docs/devel/automation.md

 A PR is considered "ready for merging" if it matches the following:
    * it has the `lgtm` label, and that `lgtm` is newer than the latest commit
    * it has passed the cla pre-submit and has the `cla:yes` label
-   * it has passed the travis and shippable pre-submit tests
+   * it has passed the travis pre-submit tests
    * one (or all) of
       * its author is in kubernetes/contrib/submit-queue/whitelist.txt
       * its author is in contributors.txt via the github API.